yxliao95/structured_reporting/src/coreference_resolution/wrong_conll_scorer_example/README.md

 All the `docs` in conll files will be used for calculation.
 In gt.conll and pred.conll, the `doc` with same `docId` are matched.
 If a `doc` exists only in one of the conll file, it would affect either the recall or precision (e.g. a missing `doc` in pred.conll means its corefs are all missing)

+The acutal `token string`, `token id`, `sentence segmentation` (new line) do not affect the measurement.
+The `empty line`, including its `number` and `position`, do not affect the result.

+However, the number of lines is the key and should be identical, otherwise the results would be wrong.
+In other words, the socrer will align every lines, then only the last column (`coref labels`) will be used for scoring.
+The `value of the coref label` does not affect the mention-level assesment but do affect the coref-level (group-level) assesment.

 ## How to trigger?

 1. Modify any token to "1)" (at column 4).
 Run the following command, and you will see the error.